Singularity Systems: Zero to Hero

 V: vocabulary size

-E: embedding dimension (E != D in paper)
+E: embedding dimension (E != D)

 D: model dimension